dany-stefan/my_trading_strat/rsi_double_dca_backtest_PROD/VERIFICATION.md

 ## How It Works

 ### Daily Checks (No Email)
-- Workflow runs every day at 10:00 AM EST
+- Workflow runs every day at 1:00 PM EST
-- Script checks if it's payday (1st or 15th)
+- Script checks if it's an execution day (3rd or 17th, or next TSX trading day)
-- If NOT payday: Logs check, no email sent
+- If NOT execution day: Logs check, no email sent
 - Free GitHub Actions minutes used: <1 minute/day
+- Note: Execution days are 3rd and 17th (2 days after payday on 1st and 15th) to sync with Wealthsimple recurring buys

-### Payday Emails (1st and 15th)
+### Payday Emails (Execution on 3rd and 17th)

+**Important:** While payday occurs on the 1st and 15th of each month, the strategy executes buy orders and sends email alerts on the 3rd and 17th (2 days later) to align with Wealthsimple's recurring purchase schedule.
+If the 3rd or 17th falls on a weekend or TSX holiday, execution automatically moves to the next TSX trading day.

-- Workflow runs at 10:00 AM EST
+- Workflow runs at 1:00 PM EST on execution days (3rd and 17th)
-- Script detects it's payday
-- Fetches SPY price and calculates RSI(14)
+- Script fetches SPY price and calculates RSI(14)
 - Calculates RSI SMA(7) from 7-day RSI history
 - Calculates cash pool balance
 - **Sends email with:**